askucher/grunt-flyber/README.md

 ###User.controller.client.js

 And use them on client side.
-Xonom generates middleware for you
+Flyber generates middleware for you